-Piano by Ear: Learn to play by ear, improvise and accompany songs in simple steps (with links to video clips below).
+Piano by Ear: Learn to play by ear, improvise and accompany songs in simple steps (with links to practical help and video clips below).

 Finalist in the Best Print Resource category at the Music Teacher Awards for Excellence, 2016,

 Piano by Ear, Learn to play by ear, improvise and accompany songs in simple steps is aimed at helping classically trained teachers, students and pupils play without notation, spontaneously, wherever there's a piano.
 It also provides useful training for Practical Musicianship and Jazz Piano exams.

 Resources to help you with Piano by Ear

 Request the pdf of Practical Help and Suggested Chord Progressions for Piano by Ear